 The biggest difference between hemp and marijuana is their composition.
 Both hemp and marijuana contain many different cannabinoids, including CBD (cannabidiol).
 But the primary distinction between hemp and marijuana is the amount of THC (tetrahydrocannabinol) they contain.

-THC is the psychoactive compound in the cannabis plant, and it is responsible for the euphoric side effects associated with the plant.
+THC is the intoxicating compound in the cannabis plant, and it is responsible for the euphoric side effects associated with the plant.
 Hemp contains high amounts of CBD and very low amounts of THC.
 Marijuana, on the other hand, contains much less CBD and anywhere from 5-20% THC.

 Hemp and marijuana are cultivated in different ways.
 Marijuana is cultivated to optimize its characteristics and to produce plants with budding flowers.
 It requires careful attention throughout its growth cycles.
 Exact conditions must be maintained, including proper temperature, lighting, and humidity.